GNU Debugger: Printing values and expressions

-Breakpoints and Watchpoints
+Breakpoints and watchpoints

 Breakpoints and watchpoints are used when one needs to examine a program prior to a known situation where things are likely to go wrong.
 Both break and watchpoints issued integer identification numbers, 1, 2, 3... which can be used to enable, disable or delete them.
 The command info break|watch displays all breakpoints and their current status.

 Breakpoints are set to halt the flow of execution either on specific line numbers in one's code or on entry to a function when run within the debugger i.e.: break sourcefile:42 will stop on line 42 of the specified file.
-It the file name is omitted the reference is to the current file.
+If the file name is omitted the reference is to the current file.

 A conditional breakpoint halts on a specified line when a specified expression is true, i.e.: